-There are drawbacks associated with further cooperation, though.
+There are drawbacks associated with further cooperation, however.
 Depending too much on China may be dangerous for Kazakhstan.
-A serious economic downturn experienced by China would spillover to Kazakhstan, much in the same way that an economic recession in the United States has always deep consequences for Canadian markets and exporters.
+A serious economic downturn experienced by China would spill over to Kazakhstan, much in the same way that an economic recession in the United States always has deep consequences for Canadian markets and exporters.
 Moreover, the two countries might be close to reaching the limits of their cooperation.
 The wariness of Kazakhstani officials over China's growing power and the local population's fear of the Chinese demographic expansion may prove to be insurmountable obstacles to future cooperation between the two countries.
-In any event, Kazakhstan's national economic problems are unlikely to be solved in the nearest future.
+In any event, Kazakhstan's national economic problems are unlikely to be solved in the near future.